BlackPool Bossfight #3: Gods Unchained

 Time to forge

-You can also use The Forge to combine two same cards, and same rarity, to upgrade it to the next level of rarity.
+You can also use The Forge to combine two same cards and the same rarity, to upgrade it to the next level of rarity.
 From the second level, you can sell it on the marketplace.
 Ex: you will need two Plain cards to create one Meteorite card, then five Meteorite cards to create one Shadow card, etc… and burn some in-game tokens for every combination.

 Web3 integration is also flawless for competitions, it is easy to offer different cards to players, or in-game tokens to buy cards.
 Everything is transparent, and that is definitely what is missing in the online TCG industry.